 Professor Chris Styles, Dean UNSW Business School

-As Australia’s leading business school, we are currently seeking world-class educators with expertise and leadership potential in several contemporary disciplines to transform our curriculum, to create inclusive student learning communities and make a difference to society.
+To help strengthen our position as Australia’s leading business school, we are looking forward to welcoming 22 world-class educators over the next six months who have been identified as having expertise and leadership potential in several contemporary disciplines.
+Their task will be to help transform our curriculum, creating inclusive learning communities to equip students to make a difference and contribute to a more progressive society.

-There are up to 22 Education Focussed positions available, which will double the number of education focussed academics in the Business School.
-Teaching faculty will develop educational improvements across several specialisations, challenge themselves to deliver outstanding teaching experiences and pursue initiatives to transform the educational opportunities for our students.
+These 22 Education Focussed positions will result in a doubling in the number of education focussed academics in the Business School.
+These staff will develop educational improvements across several specialisations, challenge and encourage others to deliver outstanding teaching experiences and pursue initiatives to transform the educational opportunities for our students.

 To achieve these ambitions, we are transforming the way we design and deliver immersive education to our students across the faculty, from undergraduate through to postgraduate and MBA programs.

 Courses and programs are being redesigned to focus on knowledge activation, interpretation and integration– not only knowledge transfer.
 Course content is being refreshed with more focus on future-oriented topics including how technology disruption, data-based decision making, cybersecurity and AI are transforming business operations, regulations, and the market.

 Immersive learning enables students to apply knowledge developed in their programs to real-world business problems.
 Combining experiential learning, deep reflection, leading industry practice and research will provide our students with both practical business acumen and innovative and creative thinking.